poojanair1233/Playbooks/README.md

 # playbooks
 Documentation of Playbooks

-What playbook?
-Which file?
-How to use it?

 This repository is being created to keep a log of all the ansible playbooks that I have devleoped for various use-cases.